3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 2. "mirror" means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question following this formula:
 </br>s’ = s ...
 TODO

-3. "clamp" will restrict the texel value to the [0,1] range.
+3. "clamp" will restrict the texture coordinate value to the [0,1] range.
 A texture coordinate s that falls outside the [0,1] interval will be transformed according to the following formula:
 </br>s’ = min(1, max(0,s))

-4. "ignore" will discard this texel if the texture coordinate s falls outside the [0,1] range.
-This is useful if a texture is used as a volumetric Decal of sorts that affects only a limited region in the volume.
+4. "ignore" will discard channelselector's value if the texture coordinate s falls outside the [0,1] range.
+This is useful if a texture is used as a volumetric decal of sorts that affects only a limited region in the volume.

-5. "solid" will return the property defined in the background attribute.

 **interpolationmethod**:

 - If the interpolation method of a \<image3dchannelselector> is "nearest", sampling it at an arbitrary (u,v,w) returns the floating point value defined by the closest point (u',v',w') to (u,v,w) which transforms back to a voxel center in the 3D image ressource.

-- If the interpolation method of a <image3dchannelselector> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by linearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.
+- If the interpolation method of a <image3dchannelselector> is "linear", sampling it at an arbitrary (u,v,w) returns the floating point defined by trilinearly interpolating between the eight closest points coordinates which transforms back to voxel centers in the 3D image ressource.

 **Function of the \<image3dchannelselector>**:
 1. The referenced 3D Image Stack gives a voxel grid of RGBA (RGB, Grey-Alpha, Grey) values distributed in a cube ([0..res_x] x [0..res_y] x [0..res_z]).
 The centers of each voxel (ix, iy, iz) are at the half integer positions (ix + 0.5, iy + 0.5, iz + 0.5).